-The Christian Music Emphasis is designed for the student who:

-- Desires to draw closer to Jesus Christ in a personal relationship through the ministry of music. - Seeks to define a theology for worship and music in the contemporary church. - Desires to acquire the skills for active ministry in the field of Missions. - Desires to investigate various evangelistic and mercy ministry opportunities.
+The Christian Music Emphasis is designed for learners who desire to draw closer to Jesus Christ in a personal relationship through the ministry of music.
+This tract is designed for students who desire to define a theology for worship and music in the contemporary church and equips them for practical music ministry expression as they investigate various music ministry opportunities.